Tuesday, August 17, 1976

 When we woke up, Elisabeth had even more boils all over her body.
 Her fever was very high.
 Bent borrowed Agner’s car and took Elisabeth to the doctor.
 Mom went with them.
 I stayed at the house with Lilly and Agner.

-While we were waiting for mom, Bent, and Elisabeth to come back, Lilly said to me, “Let’s walk into town.
-I will buy you a crotchet hook, and some yarn, and I will teach you how to crotchet!”
+While we were waiting for Mom, Bent, and Elisabeth to come back, Lilly said to me, “Let’s walk into town.
+I will buy you a crochet hook, and some yarn, and I will teach you how to crochet!”
 I thanked Lilly for the offer, then I assured her that I was much too dumb to learn such fine art.
 Lilly told me that was not true.
 She said, “Come on, let’s go.”

-When we got into town Lilly got the crotchet hook and asked me to pick out what color of yarn I wanted.
-As I was about to pick out a color I started getting sick to my stomach.
+When we got into town, Lilly got the crochet hook and asked me to pick out what ever color of yarn I wanted.
+As I was about to pick out a color, I started getting sick to my stomach.
 I turned to Lilly and told her she would be wasting her money because I could never learn.
 Lilly wouldn’t hear of it and insisted I pick out a color.

-As we walked back to the house I was scared to let Lilly down.
+As we walked back to the house, I was scared to let Lilly down.
 I kept telling her that I couldn’t learn.
-Lilly answered, “Let’s get home and then I will be the judge of that!”
-When we got back to the house Lilly was very patient with me as she showed me how to do this beautiful square.
-It was not as hard as I had feared.
-I was very surprised that I was able to do it.
+Lilly answered, “Let’s get home, and then I will be the judge of that!”
+When we got back to the house, Lilly was very patient with me as she showed me how to crochet a beautiful square.
+It was not all as hard as I had feared.
+I was amazed that I was able to do it.
 It made me feel good about myself.
-Then Lilly had me make another square and showed me how to crotchet the two squares together.
-I was very excited about this new talent.
+Then Lilly had me make another square and showed me how to crochet the two squares together.
+I was excited about this new talent.

-It was getting to be late and Mom, Bent, and Elisabeth were still not back from the doctor.
-I was very worried about what was happening to Elisabeth.
-By now I had made lots of squares and hooked them together.
-It was turning into a table cloth.
+It was getting late, and Mom, Bent, and Elisabeth were still not back from the doctor.
+I was worried about what was happening to Elisabeth.
+By now, I had made lots of squares and hooked them together.
+It was turning into a tablecloth.

-When mom and Bent finally came back they did not have Elisabeth with them.
-By now it was late in the evening and time for bed.
+When Mom and Bent finally came back, they did not have Elisabeth with them.
+By now, it was late in the evening and time for bed.
 Mom told us the doctor had asked them to take Elisabeth to the hospital because she was in critical condition.
-The doctor called ahead to let the hospital know they were coming.
-When they got to the hospital the doctor there said that they were not equipped to take care of Elisabeth.
-They had an ambulance take them to a different hospital that was in another town called Viborg.
+The doctor called ahead to let the hospital know they were on their way.
+When they arrived at the hospital, the doctor there said they were not equipped to care for Elisabeth.
+They had an ambulance take them to a hospital in another town, called Viborg.

-In this hospital the doctor had asked mom why they had not brought Elisabeth to the doctor before the boils got this bad.
+In this hospital, the doctor had asked Mom why they had not brought Elisabeth to the doctor before the boils got this bad.
 The doctor also told them that he had read about boils like this.
 People in the old days died from them.
 He didn’t think they still existed in this day and age.
-It was a form of boils that spread very fast and are very contagious.
-To keep the boils from spreading Elisabeth had to be in a room where she was not only in intensive care, but she was also isolated from everyone else.
+It was a form of boils that spread fast and was highly contagious.
+To keep the boils from spreading, Elisabeth had to be in a room where she was not only in intensive care but also isolated from everyone else.
 Then mom said to us, “How was I to know that!”

-When I went to bed I worried about Elisabeth and wondered how she was doing in the hospital and if she would survive.
-I wished I could go be with her so she wasn’t all alone.
+When I went to bed, I worried about Elisabeth and wondered how she was doing in the hospital and if she would survive.
+I wished I could be with her so she wasn’t all alone.

 Tuesday, August 24, 1976

 I woke up at 8:00 a.m.
-I was still tired, but it was impossible to sleep in, since everyone was eating breakfast right by where I sleep.
-I overheard mom say to Bent, “Anne-Mette got sick from sleeping on that sofa.
-Now that Elisabeth is sleeping there she got sick too.
+I was still tired, but it was impossible to sleep in, since everyone was eating breakfast right by where I slept.
+I overheard Mom say to Bent, “Anne-Mette got sick from sleeping on that sofa.
+Now that Elisabeth is sleeping there, she has gotten sick too.
 Do you think it has anything to do with the couch?”
 Bent got irritated and said, “No, I am sure that has nothing to do with it!”

-Later in the day, the next-door neighbor told mom that Mr. Ramsdahl used to have lots of boils and he would always sit on the couch while his wife would clean out the wounds.
-She was sure the couch was contagious because no one knew she was coming down with boils the way we were at this house.
+Later in the day, Jonny, the next-door neighbor, told Mom that Mr. Ramsdahl used to have a lot of boils, and he would always sit on the couch while his wife would clean out the wounds.
+Jonnny was sure the sofa was contagious.

-When she left, mom told Bent what the neighbor had said to her.
-Mom asked Bent if they could take the couch in the back yard and burn it.
+When Jonny left, Mom told Bent what the neighbor had said to her.
+Mom asked Bent if they could take the couch in the backyard and burn it.
 Bent got mad and said the couch was as good as when it was bought.
-The couch had been good enough for his parents and therefore it was good enough for us and that was to be the end of the discussion!
+The sofa had been good enough for his parents, and therefore it was good enough for us, and that was to be the end of the discussion!

-When I had finished up the chores I crocheted some more squares for my table cloth.
+After I finished the chores, I crocheted some more squares for my tablecloth.
 I sat by the window so that I would be sure to see the mailman when he came walking down the street.
-When I saw him I ran towards him.
+When I saw him, I ran towards him.
 He said, “Don’t you ever get tired of looking for me every day?”
-Then he laughed and added, “I wish everyone was as excited about seeing me.”
-He handed me two letters from Nick because he knows that is why I run to see him everyday.
-I ran back to the house to read them.
+Then he laughed and added, “I wish everyone was as excited about seeing me as you are!”
+He handed me two letters from Nick because he knows that is why I run to see him.
+I ran back to the house to read the letters.
 With everyone here, there is nowhere to have privacy.
-I took my letters and went and hid in the back yard with all the weeds.
+I took my letters and went and hid in the backyard among all the weeds.
 There I can read my letters in peace.

 Lilly, Agner, and I went to sit on the lawn.
-While we were waiting for mom and Bent to come back I wrote my daily letter to Nick letting him know what was happening here.
-When mom and Bent were done visiting with Elisabeth they told us they had to wear a paper suit that covered their head and their whole body so that they wouldn’t get the boils.
-When they had taken off the suit it was thrown in the trash and they were asked to wash up thoroughly before they left.
+While we were waiting for Mom and Bent to come back, I wrote my daily letter to Nick, letting him know what was happening here.
+When mom and Bent were done visiting with Elisabeth, they told us they had to wear a paper suit that covered their heads and their whole bodies so they wouldn’t get the boils.
+When they had taken off the suit, it was thrown in the trash, and they were asked to wash up thoroughly before they left.

-When we got back from the hospital I wanted to work some more on the table cloth that I am making, but I am all out of yarn.
-I had also run out of money but Nick has sent me a few dollars.
-Now I have money to go buy some more stamps and yarn.
-Lilly is happy that I am taking such a liking to Crotcheting.
-Just before I left she told me to also buy some red yarn because then she would teach me how to crotchet hearts.
+When we got back from the hospital, I wanted to work on the tablecloth I am making, but I am all out of yarn.
+I had also run out of money, but Nick had sent me a few dollars.
+Now I have money to buy some more stamps and yarn.
+Lilly is happy that I am taking such a liking to Crocheting.
+Just before I left, she also told me to buy some red yarn so she could teach me how to crochet hearts.
 I am so grateful that she had faith in me to learn this craft, especially since I didn’t have any in myself.

-When I got outside I saw Elisabeth’s friend Bettina riding her bike.
+When I got outside, I saw Elisabeth’s friend Bettina riding her bike.
 She is 10 years old and such a sweet girl.
 I asked her if she wanted to ride her bike with me into town so that I wouldn’t have to go alone.
-She said sure.
-When I got into town I had not brought enough money with me.
+She said, ” Sure.”
+When I got into town, I had not brought enough money.
 Bettina and I came back so that I could get more of my money.
-Now that I have a bike it is not so bad going back and forth to town.
+Now that I have a bike, it is not so bad going back and forth to town.

-When I got back Lilly showed me how to make a heart.
+When I got back, Lilly showed me how to make a heart.
 It was so much fun.
-I think mom is bothered by the kindness Lilly is showing me.
+Mom is bothered by the kindness Lilly is showing me.
 But I can’t worry about it.
 I am just glad Lilly is willing to teach me.

-Later in the day when we had eaten dinner, Lilly, Agner, mom and Bent went to see Mr. Ramsdahl at the hospital.
+Later in the day, after dinner, Lilly, Agner, Mom, and Bent went to see Mr. Ramsdahl at the hospital.
 Bent said I had to stay here.
-I told him I was scared to be in the house alone, but he didn’t care.
+I told him I was scared to be alone in the house, but he didn’t care.
 He said there wasn’t enough room for me in the car.
-Agner’s car seats 5 people, and that’s how many we are.
-But I knew his mind was made up and it was no use talking to him anymore about it.
+Agner’s car seats five people, and that’s how many we are.
+But I knew his mind was made up, and it was no use talking to him anymore about it.

-A while ago the T.V. and the radio were taken to the nursing home for Mr. Ramsdahl.
+A while ago, the T.V. and the radio were taken to the nursing home for Mr. Ramsdahl.
 I didn’t have anything I could turn on to drown out the freaky sounds this old house makes.
-After they had left I tried not to think about how scared I was.
-I kept myself busy with crotcheting.
+After they had left, I tried not to think about how scared I was.
+I kept myself busy with crocheting.
 But no matter how hard I tried, I could hear every sound this old house was making, including the whistling of the sound coming through the windows.

 Wednesday, August 25, 1976